 For the most complete and up-to-date information on on-campus housing, please see the Office of Residence Life website.

-Students who have not yet reserved a room on campus and who would like to do so, should contact [[living, Residence Life]].
+Students who have not yet reserved a room on campus and who would like to do so, please contact [[living, Residence Life]].

 Housing Information by Student Status